themanyone/speechpad/README.md

 permits turning CKEditor menu items on and off and permits reserving some functions for admin users.

-We have to modify two more files to make Speech+ and other plugins work with the optional CKEditor Addons plugin.
+We have to modify two more files to make SpeechPad and other plugins work with the optional CKEditor Addons plugin.
 Remove `views.php` if 404 errors show up in the webserver logs complaining about a missing `ckeditor/assets/` directory.
 Change start.php:

 ```
 /my-www-root/my-website.com/mod/ckeditor_addons/start.php
 ```

-Add Speech+ menu items to the 'editing' line:
+Add SpeechPad menu items to the 'editing' line:

 ```
 'editing' => ['Find', 'Replace', 'SelectAll', 'Scayt', 'SpeechHelp', 'Speech'],